 Diagnosis is based on a physical examination, review of your medical history, and/or CT or MRI scan.
-Neurofibromas are usually only treated if the growth affects a nerve and most don't recur after removal.
+Neurofibromas are usually only treated if the growth affects a nerve, and most don't recur after removal.

 A seborrheic keratosis is usually diagnosed through a physical examination from your Boardman dermatologist with Advanced Dermatology and Skin Cancer Center.
-However, the growth may be biopsied to distinguish it from a skin cancer.
+However, the growth may be biopsied to distinguish it from skin cancer.

 Caused by the human papillomavirus (HPV), warts are classified as one of five types — common, filiform, flat, periungual, and plantar (foot).
-Warts are generally painless and benign but are contagious and can be embarrassing for some patients.
-Most people develop at least one type of wart during their lifetime, and HPV is spread from skin-to-skin contact with a wart or by sharing an infect item, such as a towel.
+Warts are generally painless and benign but are contagious and can be unappealing for some patients.
+Most people develop at least one wart during their lifetime, and HPV is spread from skin-to-skin contact with a wart or by sharing an infected item, such as a towel.